Ncmexp2717/OMXsigmaxy/README.md

 this code compute a chemical potential dependence of
 \sigma_{xy} -0.5 eV to 0.5 eV
 (energy mesh number is 400 and descritized integration mesh is 100\*100\*100).

+# Contact
+Please raise an issue or send a e-mail to sawahata@cphys.s.kanazawa-u.ac.jp.